 - Encourage and empower contributions from individuals and groups within the department, with a key focus on minimizing barriers that disproportionately burden underrepresented groups

 - Increase knowledge of how to promote a healthy climate and culture

 - Encourage evaluation of our efforts to improve diversity and inclusivity

 In 2018, the CU Physics Department faculty voted to adopt a diversity and inclusion statement.
 The Representation, Recruitment and Retention (R-Cubed) Committee drafted the statement above and the CU Physics Executive Committee approved it in May 2020.
 Additional information on campus diversity, equity and inclusion can also be found on the Office of Diversity, Equity and Community Engagement website.

 To achieve its mission, the Department of Physics is committed to upholding the University’s policies on appropriate conduct, including nondiscrimination, sexual harassment and sexual violence.
 The Department of Physics and the Physics community at CU Boulder will not tolerate discrimination or harassment in any form.

 CU Physics students are expected to adhere to the university's Student Code of Conduct.

 Faculty are expected to adhere to the Professional Rights and Duties of Faculty Members.

 All employees (faculty, staff, and students) are expected to adhere to the university's Code of Conduct.

-If there are any issues, questions, or areas of concern that we should be aware of, please reach out to us using the forms on the Support in Physics page.
+If there are any issues, questions, or areas of concern that we should be aware of, please reach out to us using the Forms to Seek Support in Physics page.
 For issues, questions or areas of concern that require attention outside of the Department, please see the Campus Support and Reporting page.
 The latter includes information on reporting sexual misconduct, protected class discrimination or harassment, or related retaliation.